juanluispaz/ts-sql-query/docs/query-runners/additional-query-runners.md

 ## msnodesqlv8

+**EXPERIMENTAL**: If you are going to use [msnodesqlv8](https://www.npmjs.com/package/msnodesqlv8), please, let me know.
+There is no way to test it easily.

 It allows to execute the queries using an [msnodesqlv8](https://www.npmjs.com/package/msnodesqlv8) connection.

 **Supported databases**: sqlServer (only on Windows)

-**Note**: If you are going to use msnodesqlv8, please, let me know.

 ```ts
 const sql = require("msnodesqlv8");